The Memphis Album: Interest from the US

 The recording of an album of soul classics by an Australian singer with some of the original musicians attracted attention in Memphis.
-The Memphis Flyer, a weekly alternative newspaper, began covering the story in their "Daily Buzz" section in August 2007.
-In November John Branston wrote, "A few weeks ago, we became enamored with a story about Australian Idol winner Guy Sebastian's sojourn here to record an album with some legendary Memphis musicians.
+Memphis Flyer, a weekly alternative newspaper, began covering the story in their "Daily Buzz" section in August 2007.
+In November, John Branston wrote, "A few weeks ago, we became enamored with a story about Australian Idol winner Guy Sebastian's sojourn here to record an album with some legendary Memphis musicians.
 Well, the album is out now and we decided to see what it sounded like, [...]
 We were somewhat surprised (being cynical Memphians) to discover that the little sonofagun can really sing.
 He nails these tunes."
 AllMemphisMusic, which specialises in playing songs originating in Memphis, began playing Sebastian's versions of the songs in December 2007.
 They also aired two special programs featuring Steve Cropper and others involved in The Memphis Album talking about recording it.

 In April 2008 Eddie Floyd, the co-writer and original singer of "Knock on Wood", said in an interview about the resurgence of soul music with the Herald Sun, "That Aussie kid, Guy Sebastian, who has recorded an album in Memphis with the old soul men, well, he has everyone talking over here.
 That kid is great and everyone loves what he has done."
 Sebastian gained a contract to release The Memphis Album in the US in mid 2008.
 The album was later changed to a combination of songs from The Memphis Album and new original soul songs written by Sebastian, and was scheduled for release in mid 2009.
 The release was delayed when Victor Records, the subdivision of Sony America's Commercial Group Sebastian was signed to, underwent restructuring.
 Commercial Group later reaffirmed the album would be released in 2010.
 It no longer contains any of Sebastian's Memphis soul covers, but is the same as his original fifth Australian album Like It Like That and was released in the US on 29 June 2010.